choeffer/360pibot/README.rst

 The modules also enable remote controlling the Raspberry Pis GPIOs.
-This enables use of the modules on a laptop/computer and over e.g. WLAN remote controlling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
+This enables use of the modules on a laptop/computer and over e.g. WLAN remote controlling the Raspberry Pi which provides a WLAN hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely move with a powerbank attached without any peripheral devices while controlling/programming it.
 The possibillity of remote controlling the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
 It is also possible to use the modules on the Raspberry Pi itself